legitcomputerwhisperer/legitcomputerwhisperer.github.io/README.md

 # The Computer Whisperer's GitHub Repo
 This repo contains packages in various states of the software development life cycle as well as some personal resources.
+Be sure to add it to Cydia!